This box is not visible in the printed version.

 For the underlying investors, we require source of funds evidence for:

-The Commission’s application disclosure requirements for Trusts are the same as those for other entity types and/or individuals that are part of a licensee’s ownership structure.
+The Gambling Commission’s application disclosure requirements for Trusts are the same as those for other entity types and/or individuals that are part of a licensee’s ownership structure.

 However, it is important to note that whilst the disclosure requirements set out below are general principles of the information required to support an application, the Commission retains the right to request further information or documents when this is required.